mikedzikowski/utilities/README.md

 **Resize-Vm.ps1** - A simple script that will resize an array of virtual machines or all virtual machines in an availability set

 **Get-VmSizeReport.ps1** - A simple script that reports on virtual machines sizes from a list of virtual machines in a csv file

+***Set-ResourceGroupTagsFromAzureTable.ps1*** - A simple script that utilizes an Azure table to retrieve tags values and set them on each matching resource group.